cider-ci/cider-ci_server/doc/api/api_resources/trial-attachments.md

 ### Trial-Attachment

-#### GET `/trial-attachment*`
+#### GET `/trial-attachment/:id`

-Returns the properties of a trial-attachment which path equals the postfix denoted by the `*` in the route above.
+Returns the properties of a  _Trial-Attachment_.

-This does not return the data-stream of the attachment itself (no matter what the path extension might suggest).
-A link to the latter is included in the `_links` property.
+This does not return the data-stream of the attachment itself.
+A hyperlink to the latter is included in `application/json-roa+json` response types, see [Content Types][].

 ### Trial-Attachments

 #### GET `/trial/:trial_id/trial-attachments`

-Returns a list of links each pointing to a trial-attachment which belongs to the trial with the id `:trial_id`.
+Returns a list of ids.
+Each belongs to a _Trial-Attachment_ which belongs to the trial with the id `:trial_id`.
 Order is ascending with respect to the `path` property.